michaelmosmann/silk/binds.md

 **Note that the `Parameter`s (like an `Instance`) do not describe the signature of the constructor!**

-The are used to help out when needed.
+`Parameter`s are used to help out when needed.
 All dependencies that are resolved correctly without such a _hint_ don't have to be added.
 Therefore sequence also don't play a role.
 It just becomes important in case a `Parameter` given matches more than one constructor dependency.
 Than the first parameter is used for the first matching, the second for the second and so on.